AZIZXlaouiti/Gobot/README.md

 #### in production :
 - coming soon ...
 #### common bugs :
-- do not try and double post a post that was already posted by the GoBot , doing so will result in `This content can't be displayed.` message
+- do not try and double post a post that was already posted by the GoBot , doing so will result in `This content can't be displayed.` message ,this is made intentionally by slack API to avoid bot conflict